Wednesday, September 30, 2009

 to

-the vote were presented in this graph.
+of the vote were presented in this graph.

 a) Based on the graph, how many times more popular was the beach than the pool?